pytorch/xla/docs/source/learn/pytorch-on-xla-devices.md

 * Developers might incorrectly assume the condition will be evaluated dynamically during inference
 * The solution for the code above is to utilize the debugging flags below to catch the issue and modify the code.
 One example is to feed the flag through model configuration

-See the updated code without tensor synchronization:
+See the updated code without tensor materialization:
 ```python
 class TestModel(torch.nn.Module):
     def __init__(self, flag=1):